giantswarm/docs/src/content/vintage/platform-overview/observability/_index.md

 ## Pyroscope for continuous profiling

 Profiling is quite a new kid on the block when it comes to observability.
-Same as with Grafana Tempo, we are currently offering Grafana Tempo a part of our observability platform on demand and without any availability garantees due to the low priority it has with our customers.
+Same as with Grafana Tempo, we are currently offering Grafana Pyroscope a part of our observability platform on demand and without any availability garantees due to the low priority it has with our customers.

 ---